-Wesleyan Assurance Society and its subsidiary companies ("the Group") is committed to ensuring that individuals are fit and proper to manage the duties and responsibilities related to the roles and functions they are appointed to.
+Wesleyan Assurance Society and its subsidiary companies are committed to ensuring that they are fit and proper to manage the duties and responsibilities related to the roles and functions they are appointed to.

-These individuals have been chosen because they possess the qualities required to discharge their respective duty but also because they collectively have been assessed as able to provide for the sound and prudent management of the undertaking.
+These persons have been chosen because they possess the qualities required to discharge their respective duty but also because they collectively have been assessed as able to provide for the sound and prudent management of the undertaking.